ARM-software/acle/main/acle.md

 `poly64x1_t` is the same as `poly64_t` for example for C++ overloading purposes.

-float16 types are only available when the `__fp16` type is defined, i.e. when supported by the hardware.
+float16 types are only available when the `__fp16` type is defined, that is, when supported by the hardware.

-bfloat types are only available when the `__bf16` type is defined, i.e. when supported by the hardware.
+bfloat types are only available when the `__bf16` type is defined, that is, when supported by the hardware.
 The bfloat types are all opaque types.
 That is to say they can only be used by intrinsics.